erans/ec2instancespricing/README.md

 * get_ec2_spot_instaces_prices - to get the pricing of spot instances

-Running this file will activate its CLI interface in which you can get output to your console in a CSV/LINE, JSON and table formats (default is table).
+Running this file will activate its CLI interface in which you can get output to your console in a CSV, JSON, line and table formats (default is table).

 To run the command line interface, you need to install: